E-8 ASDA Code of Ethics (2002, revised 2008, 2010, 2020, 2022)

 - Dental Student conduct

-- Ethical and professional behavior by dental students is characterized by honesty, fairness, and integrity in all professional circumstances; respect for the rights, differences, and property of others; concern for the welfare of patients, competence in the delivery of care, and preservation of confidentiality in all situations where this is warranted.
+- Ethical and professional behavior by dental students is characterized by honesty, compassion, kindness, integrity, fairness and charity in all professional circumstances; respect for the rights, differences, and property of others; concern for the welfare of patients, competence in the delivery of care, inclusive of various perspectives, backgrounds and capabilities allowing for access to quality care and preservation of confidentiality in all situations where this is warranted.

 - All dental students are obligated to report unethical activity and violations of the honor code to the appropriate body at the school.

 - Patient Autonomy ("self-governance").
 The student dentist has a duty to respect the patient's rights to self-determination and confidentiality.

 - Students should conduct a thorough discussion with every patient.
 This must be repeated whenever there are substantive changes or additions to the treatment plan.

 Discussion should include:

 - The discussion should be in understandable terms and enable a reasonable patient in the patient’s position to make an informed decision regarding care, except in emergencies, when risks are unknown, commonly known or the patient waves the right to disclosure.